This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 People with ataxic cerebral palsy experience shaky movements while walking and have difficulties with balance, while those with mixed cerebral palsy will have a combination of the symptoms above.

-Falling and Cerebral Palsy
+Aging and Falls in Cerebral Palsy

 Therapy is one of the top ways to help children and adults with cerebral palsy reduce their chances of falling.